saadirfan-SI/Arduino-C_BluetoothControlledCar/README.md

 # Arduino_BluetoothControlledCar

 This Arduino sketch controls a car, that was built, using inputs from the serial monitor.
 It utilizes the HC-SR04 ultrasonic sensor to detect obstacles and controls the movement of motors accordingly.
 The robot can move forward, backward, turn left, turn right, and control an LED.
+The LED is used to indicate that the car is receiving commands from the mobile phone via Bluetooth to perform actions such as moving forward, left, right, etc. The project uses the HC-05 Bluetooth module for wireless communication and also experiments with the ESP32, which provides both WiFi and Bluetooth capabilities.

 ## Prerequisites

 - Arduino board
 - HC-SR04 ultrasonic sensor
+- HC-05 Bluetooth module (Option 1)
+- ESP32 module (Option 2)
 - Motors and motor driver circuit
 - LED and appropriate resistor